 - the fullest accounts are: Horst Bredekamp, "Gazing Hands and Blind Spots: Galileo as Draftsman" in Science in Context vol. 14 (2001), 153-192: http://journals.cambridge.org/action/displayAbstract?fromPage=online&aid=338085 and Horst Bredekamp, Galileo der Künstler: die Mond-die Sonne-die Hand (Berlin: Akademie Verlag, 2007).
 Those interested should also read the contributions by van Helden, Gingerich, Winkler, and Edgerton cited by Bredekamp.

 - for the context of Galileo's lunar drawings within the developing traditions of selenography see: Ewen A. Whitaker, "Selenography in the Seventeenth Century", in Planetary Astronomy from the Renaissance to the Rise of Physics.Renaissance to the Rise of Physics.
 Part A: Tycho Brahe to Newton, ed.
 René Taton and Curtis Wilson, The General History of Astronomy, ed.
 Micahel Hoskin, vol. 2 (Cambridge: Cambridge University Press, 1989), pp. 119-143, and Ewen A. Whitaker, Mapping and Naming the Moon: A History of Lunar Cartography and Nomenclature (Cambridge: Cambridge University Press, 1999).
-For a dissenting view that: a) the manuscript wash drawings may not be by Galileo; and b), that the published illustrations in Sidereus nuncius are wholly impressionistic, see: http://www.pacifier.com/~tpope/Moon_Page.htm#Watercolors.
+For a dissenting view that: a) the manuscript wash drawings may not be by Galileo; and b), that the published illustrations in Sidereus nuncius are wholly impressionistic, search for T Pope's notes, formerly at: http://www.pacifier.com/~tpope/Moon_Page.htm#Watercolors.
 Note that this is very much a minority opinion on both issues.